allan-stewart/react-hogwarts-tdd-kata/README.md

 ### 2.1.
 Invoke an Action

 Excellent.
 I see the "Register" link on the page now.
-But it doesn't do anything when I click on it. **No Professor, we haven't added an ``onClick`` event.**
+But it doesn't do anything when I click on it. **No Professor, we are about to add an ``onClick`` event.**

-What should happen when the link is clicked? **We should call an action which will register the course to the wizard using the site.**
+What should happen when the link is clicked? **It calls an action which registers the course to the wizard using the site.**

 Correct.
 There is already a ``wizard-actions`` file for that.
-But how will you test that the correct action is called? **I will use a mocking spell.**
+But how will you test that the correct action is called? **I use a mocking spell.**

 ### 2.1.0.
 Fail